iashyam/iashyam.github.io/README.md

 ### __Machine Learning Based Project__

 + Training a simple Neural Network to find the roots of a polynomial equation.
-+ Training a simple Neural Network for solving 1-D Differential Equations.(UF)
++ Training a simple Neural Network for solving 1-D Differential Equations.
+(UF)
 + Handwritten digits recognition program with Keras's Neural Network ($97%$ Accuracy)
 + Huston's House price prediction platform.
 (Submitted in Kaggle competition.
-+ More to be added in future.

 ### __Web Development Based Project__:

-+ Simple portfolio or someone in a modelling career.
++ Simple portfolio or someone in a modeling career.
 + Adding small features and developments to my own HUGO website.
 + Built a small website for myself using HTML and CSS.
-+ More will be added in the future.

 ### __Other Self Projects__:
 + __Lisaajoo’s figures:__ An interactive GUI software to draw Lisaajoo’s figures for any general case.